augustolr06/Github-Blog/README.md

 # Github-Blog
-this project refers to challenge 03, onde of the Rocketseat's ignite challenges.
+this project refers to challenge 03, one of the Rocketseat's ignite challenges.